codecluster-softwares/codecluster/rules/git-messages.md

 ## Merge Conflict Resolution Process

-Follow the standard commit message generation process with these merge-specific considerations:
+Follow standard commit msg generation process with these merge-specific considerations:

 1. When user requests to handle merge conflicts, resolve conflicts in affected files.
-2. After resolving conflicts, generate a commit message in `.commit.md` file at workspace root.
+2. After resolving conflicts, generate commit msg in `.commit.md` at workspace root.
-3. Use `merge` type for merge operations and conflict resolutions.
+3. Use `merge` type for merge ops and conflict resolutions.
 4. Use subject format: `merge: resolve conflicts from <source_branch> to <target_branch>`.
-5. Follow standard multi-language support rules.
+5. Follow standard multi-lang support rules.

 ### Merge-Specific Guidelines

 - Subject must start with `merge:` prefix
 - Specify source and target branches in format: `from <source_branch> to <target_branch>`
 - Describe nature of conflicts resolved and key files affected
-- Use ordered lists for detailed descriptions of resolution approach
+- Use ordered lists for detailed desc of resolution approach

 ## Examples